|Language and Cultural Studies in the Yucatán | Mexico Study Abroad | College Study Abroad Programs | IFSA-Butler|

 Click here to download all course syllabi, or click on a course title below to download an individual syllabus.

-Intermediate Spanish Language or Advanced Spanish Language (4 U.S. semester credit hours)
+Intermediate Spanish Language or Advanced Spanish Language (Mandatory, 3 U.S. semester credit hours)

-Please note that partcipants on this program may not cross-enroll in classes offered on the Beginning Language, Culture and Medical Spanish program, which runs concurrently with this program.
+Please note that partcipants on this program may not cross-enroll in classes offered on the Medical Spanish and Public Health in the Yucatán program, which runs concurrently with this program.

 What is the Universidad Autónoma de Yucatán like?